safeblock-dev/exchange-sdk/README.md

   // Optional, default is 20, will skip all routes with a price impact
   // more than 20 percent
   routePriceDifferenceLimit: 20,

+  // Optional, processor for SDK debug logs, disabled by
+  // default.
+Enable it only if you need to debug
+  // extension or experience troubles using SDK
+  debugLogListener: console.log,

   // Soft limit for the number of routes in a batch call,
   // will try to retrieve as many direct routes as possible